-Should you soak your nuts for better nutrition?
-Do you soak your nuts?
-Do you even know what I’m talking about?
-Do I even know what I’m talking about?
+Should you soak nuts for better nutrition?
+Do you soak nuts?
+Do you even know what we're talking about?
+Do we even know what we're talking about?
 Let’s talk our way through this and see if we can figure this out together.

 So what’s the right answer when it comes to the proper way to prepare and consume nuts?